rz4/MinoTauro/README.md

 while providing significant access to low-torch tensor operations at runtime.
 A common trend in current DL packages is an abundance of object-oriented abstraction with packages such as Keras.
-This only reduces transparity to the already black-box nature of NN systems, and makes reproducibilty of models even more difficult.
+This only reduces transparity to the already black-box nature of NN systems, and makes interpretability and reproducibility of models even more difficult.

 In order to better understand NN models and allow for quick iterative design over novel or esoteric architectures, a deep learning programmer requires access to an